ofa/connect/docs/dev/developing/environment_setup.rst

 Some parts of this documentation are based off the `DjangoCMS Documentation <http://docs.django-cms.org/en/develop/how_to/install.html>`_

+.. note:: You will need ``sudo`` access to install some of these packages.

 .. note:: These instructions apply for development using OS X, although there shouldn't be much change needed to develop on Linux.

 System Package Requirements
 ===========================

-As a `12 Factor App`_ developers of Connect should strive for `Dev/prod parity`_, where the environment run locally is as close as possible to production.
+As a `12 Factor App`_, developers of Connect should strive for `Dev/prod parity`_, where the environment run locally is as close as possible to production.

-Before starting, make sure you have `Homebrew`_ installed, so you can install the required libraries.
-The following instructions imply that you have ``brew`` installed
+Before starting, make sure you have `Homebrew`_ installed so you can install the required libraries.
+The following instructions imply that you have ``brew`` installed.

 * `Node`_ - Command-line javascript system. ``brew install node``
 * `PostgreSQL`_ - Database. ``brew install postgresql`` or via `Postgres.app`_ with the `command line tools <http://postgresapp.com/documentation/cli-tools.html>`_ configured.
 Postgres.app is more user-friendly, but both work.